 - In the special issue of Transposition, the interview is followed by three critical commentaries by Matthew Worley (University of Reading), Timothy Scott Brown (Northeastern University) and Jeremy Varon (New School

 - The following is from an interview at the Maison des métallos in Paris on 10 April 2019.
 This meeting was part of the research I have been conducting for several years on the role of sound and music in dynamics of violence and armed struggles.
 In this context, the testimony of Jean-Marc Rouillan seemed to me to be of undeniable importance.
 The text retains, as far as possible, the general tone of the meeting.
-I would like to thank Rémi Philton and Stéphanie Gernet for making this interview possible, and Thierry Discepolo for his contributions to the editing of this text.
+I would like to thank Rémi Philton and Thierry Discepolo for his contributions to the meeting and editing of this text.

 - Rouillan, Jann Marc, Dix ans d’Action directe: Un témoignage, 1977-1987, Marseille, Agone, 2018, p.
 36. https://agone.org/dixansdactiondirecte/

 - Rouillan, Jann Marc, Je regrette, Marseille, Agone, 2016, chaps.
 33 and 173. https://agone.org/jeregrette/